Suzanne Asbury-Oliver: Early life

-Asbury-Oliver was born in Forest Grove, Oregon.
+Suzanne Asbury was born in Forest Grove, Oregon.
 She began flying gliders at 14.
-By 15, she was flew her first solo mission.
+By 15, she flew her first solo mission.

 Career

-At 18 she was a professional aviator and had already earned her powered-aircraft instrument rating, commercial certificate, flight instructor and instrument-flight instructor certificates, and a multiengine rating.
+Around age 18, she was a professional aviator and had already earned her powered-aircraft instrument rating, commercial certificate, flight instructor and instrument-flight instructor certificates, and a multiengine rating.
 She had become an aviation professional and begun skywriting for Pepsi in the 1980s.
 She obtained an Airline Transport Pilot (ATP) Certification.
+She later married Steven Oliver, with whom she went into skywriting as a team.